A PDF of the CA-PEQ FAQs

 What do companies bid on?

-Interested parties bid on a certificate that gives them the right to import chicken leg quarters duty free into El Salvador, Guatemala, Honduras and Nicaragua.
+Interested parties bid on a certificate that gives them the right to import chicken leg quarters duty free into El Salvador, Honduras and Nicaragua.
 Under the Dominican Republic-Central America-United States Free Trade Agreement (DR-CAFTA) importing countries are authorized to establish an out-of-quota duty of up to 164.4%.
 Regulations in each of these countries require that a CA-PEQ certificate be provided to obtain duty free entry within the individual country quotas established by the DR-CAFTA.

 What is the minimal bid amount, increments, and limits?